An old song contains these insightful words which still ring very true more than 200 years since they were written:

 - Jesus, You breathed Holy Spirit into me and I am a new, born-again person, part of the new-creation species God is forming.
 I consistently forgive myself and others, letting go of the past so the new me can emerge.
 I am God’s child; everything that happens in my life is always filtered through his unconditional love for me.
 Nothing can ever separate me from God’s love.
 God and I are together working in me, and I am regularly and consistently becoming a more visible representation of the invisible God.
 Today, according to God’s own promise, I am immersed in Holy Spirit.

 3 more cards.
 Maybe you’re computer savvy enough that you can generate your 3 x 5 cards on your computer.
-You can’t believe what a stack of cards I now have after speaking aloud my Positive Proclamations for a good number of years.
+You can’t believe what a stack of cards I now have after speaking aloud my Positive Proclamations for many years.

 - Jesus is the Head of his living Body, the Church.
 He works in and through his Church by means of Holy Spirit.
 I am a vital part of Jesus’ Body; He works in and through my life today by means of Holy Spirit who lives inside me.
 I am ALIVE in Jesus.
 Today, I choose to experience the work of Holy Spirit in my life and in my Church.
 Today, I am keenly aware that Jesus abides in me and in the Church, his Body, for all time and eternity in the person of Holy Spirit.